T-rex2017/pushlib_utility/README.md

 # pushlib_utility

-This is a shell based tool for android developers it helps to push lib files to android via adb this also have options to revert changes even have an option to make a flashable zip if things got bad
+This is a shell based tool for android rom porters Helps to push lib files to android device via adb These are the avilable options rather than pushing

+* Tool keep track of all your doings
+* you can always revert any change you made
+* port rom files and pulled files are kept seperate
+* if device bootloops you can make a zip from backup or port and flash it
+* more comming

+# Future plans

+* clean up the logging
+* accure logs from device
+* suggest if you have any ideas

 # Usage
  clone the repo